 The Cash Value Feature

 Term Life policies do not have a cash accumulation feature.
 If you purchase a 20-year Term policy, all you are paying for is insurance, no more no less.
 After the Term policy expires, you technically have nothing to show for it.
 With a Whole Life policy you now have a cash accumulation component called “Cash Value”.
 In a standard cash value policy, by age 65 or 67 you should have accumulated approximately 40% to 50% of the policy death benefit amount in cash value.
-A $100,000 W.L. policy should have around $40,000 to $50,000 in cash value by the time the insured reaches age 65 or 67.
+A $100,000 W.L. policy should have between $40,000 to $50,000 in cash value by the time the insured reaches age 65 or 67.
 Another main benefit of cash value is that it can be borrowed against, which gives you immediate cash on hand.

 When you compare a basic Term policy to a basic Whole Life policy, Whole Life is the clear winner.
 However, there’s just one problem with that comparison.
 It isn’t fair, nor is it even accurate.
 Comparing the two is not an “apples to apples” comparison; it’s actually an “apples to oranges” comparison.